mascaldotfr/CoRT/README.md

 If you plan to bring code improvements:

-0. The site should be *usable* despite obvious visual glitches with Firefox 52 (0), keep that in mind for the frontend, even if these requirements may change in the future.
-At least check at https://caniuse.com/ (1) I'll fix things if you struggle or didn't notice.
+0. The site should be *usable* despite obvious visual glitches with [Firefox 52](#why-using-firefox-52-as-a-baseline), and is expected to look as intended in the latest stable versions of major browsers (Chrome, Firefox, Edge, Safari, and on mobile as well).
+Keep that in mind for the frontend.
+At least check at https://caniuse.com/ .
 1. Keep things simple; simple code may be slower but given the simplicity of the proposed tools there is no bottleneck, and i don't want them when maintaining.
+That includes bringing big libraries and polyfills.
 2. Keep the style consistent, even if sometimes it's gross like not using dot notation for hashes.
-3. Javascript ecmascript version must not be greater than 8, please use [JSHint](https://jshint.com/install/) to check this out, or mention you didn't.
-Please avoid big polyfills the best you can.
+3. The javascript used in CoRT must follow ECMAScript 8, please use [JSHint](https://jshint.com/) to check this out, or mention you didn't.
 Linux usage:
    ```shell
    cd /tmp
    npm install jshint